 Alkaline conditions significantly lower the oxidizing power of hydroperoxyl radicals (produced by a side reaction during ORR) and therefore the membrane should be less vulnerable to oxidative attack.
 This could lead to lower material cost membranes by alleviating the need for heavily fluorinated polymers.

 Lower potential liquid fuel (i.e. methanol) crossover than comparative acidic PEM fuel cells due to the opposite flow of hydroxide ions from cathode to anode.

+Despite the numerous positive attributes of the traditional hydrogen-powered AFC and AEM fuel cell, the major drawback from this technology is the sensitivity of the liquid electrolyte and, subsequently, the electrodes to carbonate formation.